dalenewman/Cfg-NET/README.md

 }
 </pre>

-What makes the above code a Cfg-NET model?
-Well, each class inherits from `CfgNode`.
+####The CfgNode Class

+Each class (above) inherits from `CfgNode`.
+All parts of your Cfg-NET configuration _model_ must inherit from `CfgNode`.

+####The Cfg Attribute
-Moreover, each property is decorated with a `Cfg` attribute that adds metadata to it.
+To have any influence over the properties, they must be decorated with a `Cfg` attribute.  `Cfg` adds configuration _metadata_ to the property.

 The configuration metadata is:

+* value (default value)
+* toLower
+* toUpper
+* domain (a valid list of values)
+  * domainDelimiter (delimits the domain)
+  * ignoreCase
+* minLength
+* maxLength
 * required
 * unique
-* value (as in the default value)
-* domain (as in a valid list of values)
-* domainDelimiter (used to delimit the domain values)
-* ignoreCase

 In the above code, we modeled a collection of _servers_.
-Property attributes indicate that each _server_ has a required, and unique _name_.
+The metadata indicates that each _server_ has a **required**, and **unique** _name_.

+You can do more than just have required unique properties though:

+####Metadata

+Metadata descibes modifications, and/or validation that we need for each property.
+They are processed in this order:

+`value` sets a default value before any of the configuration is loaded.

+`toLower` quietly lower cases the value.

+`toUpper` quietly upper cases the value.

+`domain` validates against a list of valid values.
+It works in conjunction with `domainDelimiter` and `ignoreCase`.

+`minLength` validates against a minimum length.

+`maxLength` validates against a maximum length.

+`required` makes it so the value is required.

+`unique` makes it so, if provided, the value is unique.

 ###Create Corresponding Configuration